K-Kit/turbo-expo-nextjs-clerk-convex-monorepo/ABOUT.md

 ### Schema (schema.ts)

-The Convex schema defines the following collections:
+The Convex schema defines several collections, now including notifications:

-- **tenants**
-  Stores tenant organization details.
+- **tenants:** Stores tenant organization details.

-- **userTenantMemberships**
-  Links users to tenants along with their roles.
+- **userTenantMemberships:** Links users to tenants with role information.

-- **worksites**
-  Stores geographic and descriptive information about worksites (linked to tenantId).

-- **teams**
+- **worksites:** Contains geospatial and descriptive worksite data.
-  Manages team details for each tenant.
+- **teams:** Manages team details for each tenant.

-- **teamMemberships**
-  Maps users to teams, including in-team roles and related worksite assignments.
+- **teamMemberships:** Maps users to teams.

-- **incidents**
-  Tracks incident reports including geolocation, description, type, and associated users/assets.
+- **incidents:** Tracks incident reports with details and geolocation.

-- **assets**
-  Contains data on equipment or vehicles with location, type and status.

-- **pois**
+- **assets:** Stores asset-related data (location, type, status).
-  Records points of interest such as hazards or safety equipment markers.
+- **pois:** Records points of interest (hazards, safety equipment markers).

-- **alerts**
-  Manages alert rules and triggers linked to incidents or asset-related changes.
+- **alerts:** Manages alert rules and triggers.

-- **projects**
-  Maintains project-related information optionally connected to worksites.
+- **projects:** Holds project-related information linked with worksites.
+- **workOrders:** Captures work orders linked to projects, assets, teams, and individuals.
+- **contractors:** Manages contractor organizations and profiles.
+- **notifications:**
+  - Stores notifications that can attach to multiple entities such as POI, asset, project, or work order.
+  - Includes fields for one or more reminder times, a custom message, repeatability flag, and assignments to multiple people.
+  - Supports linking with various entities via foreign keys or reference IDs to enable contextual notifications.

-*Indexes and relation considerations:*
+*Indexes and Relationships:*
-Key indexes (especially on tenantId) are defined for faster queries.
-Data integrity, including conceptual foreign key relationships, is enforced through access control in the Convex functions.
+Key indexes (e.g., tenantId and foreign keys for linking notifications to other modules) ensure efficient queries.
+Data integrity is enforced by access control checks within each Convex function.

 ### RBAC and Tenant Isolation

-- **User Context:** All Convex functions obtain the authenticated user's identity via `ctx.auth.getUserIdentity()`.
+- **User Context:**
+  All functions retrieve user information via `ctx.auth.getUserIdentity()`.
+- **Permissions:**
-- **Permissions:** Every function first checks that the user is a member of the tenant and verifies the role (from `userTenantMemberships` or `teamMemberships`).
+  Every function confirms that the user belongs to the current tenant (via `userTenantMemberships` or `teamMemberships`) and verifies role-based access.
-- **Isolation:** Queries and mutations never return data outside of the user's permitted tenant context.
+- **Isolation:**
+  Tenant-based isolation guarantees users can access only the data permitted within their tenant.

 ### Queries & Mutations

-Functions are organized into multiple files, each handling relevant domain logic:
+Functions are organized into multiple files, each handling domain-specific logic.
+New functions for notifications are added in `notifications.ts`.

 - **tenants.ts:**
   - `getMyTenants`
-  - `createTenant` (with access restrictions)
+  - `createTenant`
   - `inviteUserToTenant`
 - **worksites.ts:**
   - `getWorksites`
   - `createWorksite`
   - `updateWorksite`
 - **incidents.ts:**
   - `getIncidentsForWorksite`
   - `addIncident`
 - **users.ts / teamManagement.ts:**
   - `getTeamMembers`
   - `addUserToTeam`
   - `updateUserRole`
 - **assets.ts:**
   - `getAssets`
   - `updateAssetStatus`

-- **pois.ts, alerts.ts, projects.ts:**
+- **pois.ts, alerts.ts:**
-  - Similar tenant-scoped functions to manage respective data.
+  - Tenant-scoped functions to manage POIs and alerts.
+- **projects.ts:**
+  - `getProjects`
+  - `createProject`
+  - `updateProject`
+- **workorders.ts:**
+  - `getWorkOrders`
+  - `createWorkOrder`
+  - `updateWorkOrderStatus`
+- **contractors.ts:**
+  - `getContractors`
+  - `createContractor`
+  - `updateContractor`
+  - `assignContractorToWorkOrder`
+- **notifications.ts:**
+  - `getNotifications` – Retrieve notifications for a given entity.
+  - `createNotification` – Create a notification with one or more reminder times, message, repeatable option, and assignments to multiple users.
+  - `updateNotification` – Modify an existing notification (e.g., update schedule or message).

-Each function enforces tenant-based access ensuring strict isolation and proper RBAC.
+Every function strictly enforces tenant-scoped data access and RBAC.

 ---

-## Frontend Integration (Next.js & React)
+## Frontend Integration

-### Tenant Context Switching
+### Web Application (Next.js)

-- **UI Mechanism:**
+- **Location:** `/apps/web`
-  Users belonging to multiple tenants can select an active tenant context.
-- **Context Updates:**
+- **Integration:**
-  Once set, all data fetching, mutations, and UI components will reference the currently selected tenant.
+  Uses Convex hooks (`useQuery`, `useMutation`) to connect with backend functions.
-- **Implementation:**
+- **Features:**
-  Use Next.js client components with context hooks (e.g., `useLoggedInUser` from `lib/BackendContext`) to drive tenant-specific logic.

-### Map Component and Real-time Updates
+  Provides comprehensive UI for managing all entities, including worksites, incidents, assets, alerts, projects, work orders, contractor profiles, and notifications.
 - **Interactive Map:**
-  Utilizes react-leaflet (or a similar tool) to display data layers:
+  Implements dynamic map layers (via React Leaflet or similar) displaying real-time updates for all modules.

+### Native Mobile Application (Expo)

-  - Worksites
+- **Location:** `/apps/native`
-  - Incidents
+- **Purpose:**
+  Delivers mobile-friendly access to platform data including notifications, ensuring users receive timely reminders on the go.
-  - Assets
+- **Features:**
+  Core functionality mirrors that of the web app, incorporating mobile-specific navigation and responsive components.

+### Tenant Context, Real-Time Updates & Notifications Integration

-  - POIs
+- **Tenant Context Switching:**
+  Users can switch between tenants if they have access to multiple organizations; all queries and mutations use the currently selected tenant.
-- **Real-Time Sync:**
+- **Real-Time Updates:**
-  Uses Convex's real-time capabilities to update data instantly across the platform.
+  Leveraging Convex’s real-time features, updates across incidents, projects, work orders, contractor assignments, and notifications are immediately visible.
-- **Layer Management:**
+- **Notifications UI:**
-  The map component dynamically reads the tenant context and permissions, ensuring that only authorized data is displayed.
+  - Allows users to view notifications attached to various entities.
+  - Offers interfaces for creating notifications with multiple reminder times, custom messages, repeatable schedules, and multi-user assignments.

 ---

 ## Integration Flow

 1. **Authentication:**
-   User signs in using the pre-configured Convex Auth system.
+   Users sign in using the pre-configured Convex Auth system.

 2. **Tenant Selection:**
-   Once logged in, the user selects their active tenant context.
-This choice governs all subsequent queries and mutations.
+   Once logged in, users choose an active tenant, which governs all backend queries and mutations.

 3. **Data Interaction:**
-   - The frontend uses hooks (e.g., `useQuery` & `useMutation`) to fetch or modify data.
+   - Both web and native apps use hooks (`useQuery`, `useMutation`) to fetch tenant-scoped data.
-   - Data is fetched from Convex based on tenant membership and user roles.
-   - User actions (e.g., creating a worksite, reporting an incident) invoke Convex functions with RBAC checks.
+   - Actions such as creating a worksite, reporting an incident, or setting a notification invoke Convex functions with RBAC checks.

 4. **Real-Time Updates:**
-   Whenever data is updated (like an incident report or asset status change), all connected clients within the tenant receive updates in real-time.
+   Data (incidents, asset statuses, projects, work orders, contractor assignments, and notifications) is synchronized in real time across the system.

 5. **Map Display:**
-   The interactive map displays current data layers and supports additional user interactions like geofencing and layer toggling.
+   Interactive maps in both web and native apps display real-time layers of worksites, incidents, projects, work orders, and contextual notifications.

 ---